Albert Shanker: Career

+We are astonished at his claim that he did nothing wrong.
+Mr. Shanker frankly concedes that he "desired to have dinner with Member Applewhaite because he felt strongly about the PATCO case and he wished to communicate directly to Member Applewhaite sentiments he had previously expressed in public."
+While we appreciate Mr. Shanker's forthright admission, we must wonder whether it is a product of candor or a failure to comprehend that his conduct was improper.
+In case any doubt still lingers, we take the opportunity to make one thing clear: It is simply unacceptable behavior for any person directly to attempt to influence the decision of a judicial officer in a pending case outside of the formal, public proceedings.

 In 1988, Shanker was the first to propose charter schools in the U.S. He was inspired by a visit to a public school in Cologne, Germany, in which teams of teachers had considerable control over how the school was run, and about what and how to teach.
 They stayed with each class of students for six years.
 The schools were integrated by ethnic and economic origins, and were originally intended to focus on the neediest students, drop-outs and those most likely to drop out soon.

 In 1993, Shanker turned against the charter school idea when he realized that for-profit organizations saw it as a business opportunity and were advancing an agenda of school privatization.
 Indeed, the charter schools that were finally established in the U.S. were different from Shanker's vision.
 "On average, charter schools are even more racially and economically segregated than traditional public schools," according to an opinion piece in The New York Times explaining Shanker's views.

 Although Shanker marched for civil rights with Martin Luther King Jr., later in his career Shanker moved politically to the right.
 He came out in proud support of the Vietnam War.

-Later years

 Shanker was a visiting professor at Hunter College and Harvard University during the 1980s.
 He continued to work toward organizing teachers throughout his life and attempted to bridge the AFT with the National Education Association, which he never saw happen.
 In 1991, U.S. President George H. W. Bush appointed him as a member of the original Competitiveness Policy Council.

+Death

 Shanker died of bladder cancer and was posthumously awarded the Presidential Medal of Freedom in 1998 by U.S. President Bill Clinton.